bitsadmin/wesng/CMDLINE.md

   --hide HIDDENVULN [HIDDENVULN ...]
                         Hide vulnerabilities of for example Adobe Flash Player and Microsoft Edge
+  -i IMPACTS [IMPACTS ...], --impact IMPACTS [IMPACTS ...]
+                        Only display vulnerabilities with a given impact -s SEVERITIES [SEVERITIES ...], --severity SEVERITIES [SEVERITIES ...]
-  -o [OUTPUTFILE], --output [OUTPUTFILE]
+                        Only display vulnerabilities with a given severity -o [OUTPUTFILE], --output [OUTPUTFILE]
                         Store results in a file
   -h, --help            Show this help message and exit